weien0905/sudoku-solver/README.md

 # Import Sudoku class from the file
 from sudoku import Sudoku

-# Create a Sudoku object with argument of a grid in 2D list
+# Create a Sudoku object with argument of a grid in 2D list (values from 1-9 and None for empty cells)
 s = Sudoku(grid)

 # Returns the solution in 2D list